Mar2200/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that sets all permission to the other users for hello file
+a script that sets the mode of the file hello to 753